jlengstorf/lengstorf.com/src/posts/80-labels/index.md

 instead, we see her as a member of whatever group we've lumped her into.**[^white-guys]

+[^white-guys]:
-[^white-guys]: I know I said I wouldn't touch this, but it pisses me off.<br/><br/>Here's an example: most of the time, if Jenny is on the news or being interviewed, Jenny can't just be Jenny — **she's Jenny of the Women and therefore is burdened with all the preconceived roles and assumptions that society has placed on All Women.**<br/><br/>As I've been thinking more and more about this — specifically about how **labels supercede our personalities when we allow them to take over** — it hit me in a real way (as opposed to the dim understanding that something is true) that labels sit at the foundation of sexism, racism, and all the other -isms.
+  I know I said I wouldn't touch this, but it pisses me off.

+  Here's an example: most of the time, if Jenny is on the news or being interviewed, Jenny can't just be Jenny — **she's Jenny of the Women and therefore is burdened with all the preconceived roles and assumptions that society has placed on All Women.**

+  As I've been thinking more and more about this — specifically about how **labels supercede our personalities when we allow them to take over** — it hit me in a real way (as opposed to the dim understanding that something is true) that labels sit at the foundation of sexism, racism, and all the other -isms.
 And more importantly, I realized that _these issues have never affected me_.
-The idea that I, Jason, could somehow be a representative of All White Men is absurd — and it sounds absurd to everyone.<br/><br/>Yet we see a woman or a black person or a Muslim in an interview, and they're asked to answer questions on behalf of All Women or All Black People or All Muslims, as if it's somehow _not_ absurd to expect them to speak for "their group", as if there's a cabal of All Women that meets every second Thursday to hash out what they stand for, and which major events count as "big wins for women everywhere".<br/><br/>My exemption from this kind of bullshit is what "privilege" means.
+The idea that I, Jason, could somehow be a representative of All White Men is absurd — and it sounds absurd to everyone.

+  Yet we see a woman or a black person or a Muslim in an interview, and they're asked to answer questions on behalf of All Women or All Black People or All Muslims, as if it's somehow _not_ absurd to expect them to speak for "their group", as if there's a cabal of All Women that meets every second Thursday to hash out what they stand for, and which major events count as "big wins for women everywhere".

+  My exemption from this kind of bullshit is what "privilege" means.

 ### We should never sell ourselves short.